Daniel-Mietchen/pledges/faq.md

     - Yes
   - present remotely?
     - Yes
+  - experiment with formats
+    - Yes

 ## Interviews

 * Am I willing to be interviewed?
   - Yes, if
-    - I have sufficient expertise
+    - I have sufficient expertise.
     - The interview results in at least some materials that are openly licensed.

 ## Peer review

+### General provisions

+* Am I available as a peer reviewer for scholarly resources?
+  - Yes, if all of the following conditions are met
+    - I have sufficient expertise.
+    - I can find the time.

+### Specific provisions

+*These apply in addition to the general ones*

 * Am I available as a peer reviewer for scholarly manuscripts?
-  - Yes, if
+  - Yes, if all of the following conditions are met
-    - I have sufficient expertise
-    - All publications in the venue are openly licensed
+    - All publications in the venue are openly licensed.
-    - The materials I am to review are public at the moment my review is requested
+    - The materials I am to review are public and openly licensed at the moment my review is requested.
 * Am I available as a peer reviewer for scholarly grant proposals?
   - Yes
 * Am I available as a peer reviewer for scholarly data?